What is In Memory?

 How long is the induction ceremony?

-Ceremony length depends on how many veterans are being honored each year.
-In 2019 we honored 534 veterans and the ceremony lasted about three hours.
+The In Memory Induction Ceremony length depends on how many veterans are being honored each year.
+In 2021 we honored 361 veterans and the ceremony lasted about three hours.

 Will there be seating at the induction ceremony?

 Yes, seating is provided for the ceremony.
 We will ask for you to RSVP to ensure we arrange for the proper number of chairs.

 How far is it from the bus drop-off to the induction ceremony location?